Skip to main content

 onComplete with tokenization

 Tokenization is a feature developed for merchants who do not want the card information sent directly through the message event.
-Instead the payload to onComplete will contain a card token string.
+Instead the payload to onComplete will contain a card token string, which your server can exchange for card data using the Virtual Card Data API.
+The token is single-use and expires after 24 hours.

 Checkout initialization